thetwozerofour/2-0-4/README.md

 Corona 19 arrived into the world in late 2020.
 2020 + 64 (base size of a 204 ball pyramid = 2084
+We are trying our best to document and commit code to 64 unique futures before 2084

 What is the 2-0-4?